 For more chances to take a virtual dive into the deep sea, head to the National Marine Sanctuaries website, which uses 360 degree photos and videos to educate viewers about life below the surface.
 Want to swim with sea lions?
 Click here.

 National Geographic has created 360-degree videos that showcase diving sites from around the world.
 Image courtesy of Adobe Stock.

 Virtual Reality Sightseeing Tours

-Some tourist boards have gone one step further and created interactive tours of the entire country, highlighting their nation's most popular cultural sites and beauty spots.
+Some tourist boards have gone one step further and created interactive tours of the entire country and specific cities, highlighting their nation's most popular cultural sites and beauty spots.

 Switzerland's immersive virtual experience allows armchair travellers to enjoy the view from the peaks of St Moritz, sit on the shores of Lake Lugano or peer up at Zurich’s historic cathedrals.
 All together, tourists can take in 22 lakes, five alpine passes and 12 UNESCO sites all from inside their home.
 To discover Switzerland, click here.